 SEC.
 508. No part of the sum which any special partner shall have contributed to the capital stock shall be withdrawn by him or paid or Ibid., s.
 12, p.
-437. transferred to him in the shape of dividends, profits, or otherwise, during the continuance of the partnership, but any partner may annually receive lawful interest on the sum so contributed by him if the payment of such interest shall not reduce the original amount of such capital;

-Terms of partnership to be published.
+437. transferred to him in the shape of dividends, profits, or otherwise, during the continuance of the partnership, but any partner may annually receive lawful interest on the sum so contributed by him if the payment of such interest shall not reduce the original amount of such capital; and if, after payment of such interest, any profits shall remain to be divided, he may also receive his portion of such profits.